 Ms. Bradley has completed much of the training involving the philosophical basis of Waldorf education including two years of Foundation Studies plus Early Childhood; she is looking forward to continuing her studies toward Waldorf Grades Certification.
 She enjoys working with Master Waldorf Educator Eugene Schwartz and attending Waldorf and anthroposophic conferences.
 Ms. Bradley has also enjoyed a leadership role at AWS as a 3-year member of the Faculty Coordinating Committee (which preceded today's College of Teachers) from 2003-2005.

 Lynda Powell holds a B.S. in Psychology and an M.S. in Elementary Education, Early Childhood Certification.
 She completed her Waldorf Grades Certification at Rudolf Steiner College in 2009.
 She has taught at Alabama Waldorf School since 1994 after more than a decade of teaching in public and other private schools.
-She served as kindergarten teacher for ten years, as Reading Support instructor for 3 years and is now enjoying looping up with her class as the 8th grade teacher in the Elementary School.
-She is the proud mother of twin graduates from Birmingham Southern College and a daughter, who is an instructor at Jefferson State Community College and recently became a mom!
-Ms. Powell enjoys music, art, gardening, learning, AND her new GRANDBABIES!
+She served as kindergarten teacher for ten years, as Reading Support instructor for 3 years and is now enjoying looping up with her class as the 8th grade teacher in the Grades School.
+She is the proud mother of twin graduates from Birmingham Southern College and a daughter, who is an instructor at Jefferson State Community College and recently became a mom for the second time!
+Ms. Powell enjoys music, art, gardening, learning, and her grandchildren.
 She is member of Delta Kappa Gamma, an honorary organization for outstanding educators.
-She is the Chair of the Care Group at AWS (operating under the auspices of the College of Teachers).